lorisleiva/token-recipes/CONTRIBUTING.md

-# Contributing to Mpl Project Name
+# Contributing to Token Recipes

-This is a quick guide to help you contribute to Mpl Project Name.
+This is a quick guide to help you contribute to Token Recipes.

 ## Getting started